uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/apcsp/sections/global-impact.md

 ### LO 7.5.1 Access, manage, and attribute information using effective strategies.

 - EK 7.5.1A Online databases and libraries catalog and house secondary and some primary sources.
-- EK 7.5.1B Advance search tools, Boolean logic, and key words can refine the search focus, and/or limit their searches based on a variety of factors (e.g., data, peer-review status, type of publication).
+- EK 7.5.1B Advance search tools, Boolean logic, and key words can refine the search focus, and/or limit their searches based on a variety of factors (e.g. data, peer-review status, type of publication).
 - EK 7.5.1C Plagiarism is a serious offense that occurs when a person present another’s ideas or words as his or her own.
 Plagiarism may be avoided by accurately acknowledging sources.

 ### LO 7.5.2 Evaluate online and print sources for appropriateness and credibility.